New York officials downplay concern over new coronavirus variant

 In the United States, where the virus has taken more than 500,000 lives over the past 13 months, new infections and deaths have been on the decline in recent weeks.

-Hospitalizations - a key indicator for public officials worried about overwhelming local healthcare systems - were down nearly 60% from their Jan.
+Hospitalizations - a key indicator for public officials worried about straining local healthcare systems - were down nearly 60% from their Jan.
 6 peak at 53,938 patients, according to a Reuters tally.

-Even with the declining trend, deaths mounted in California, where total fatalities topped 50,000 on Wednesday, followed by New York, the early epicenter of the U.S. outbreak, with 46,871.
+Even with the declining trend, California reached a grim new milestone as its cumulative coronavirus death toll topped 50,000 on Wednesday, more than any other state, followed by New York, the early epicenter of the U.S. outbreak, with 46,871 fatalities to date.

 ‘SAFE AND EFFECTIVE’

-President Joe Biden, marking the 50 millionth dose to be administered since he took office, said his administration plans to launch a massive campaign to educate Americans about coronavirus vaccines in anticipation of a period later this year where supply may outstrip demand because of vaccine hesitancy.
+President Joe Biden, marking the 50 millionth dose to be given since he took office, said his administration plans to launch a massive campaign to educate Americans about coronavirus vaccines in anticipation of a period later this year when supply may outstrip demand because of vaccine hesitancy.

 Biden alluded to skepticism in Black communities because of a history of “terrible medical and scientific abuse.”